 These Rules define the conditions for the admission of dogs to Nevern Square Garden and set out the accepted norms for the control of dogs by their owners when in the Garden.
-They aim to the foster peace and harmony of the entire community of Garden Members using this much appreciated amenity.
-The rules were approved by the Garden Committee on 24 August 2006, and agreed and approved at the AGM held on November 21 2006.
+They aim to the foster peace and harmony of the entire community of Garden members using this shared amenity.

 Applications for the admission of dogs to Nevern Square Garden

-- All authorized dogs will be subject to a probationary period of three months, after which the authorization will be confirmed.
-However, the Committee reserves the right to ban the dog at a later stage if the owner does not adhere to the norms set out below.
+- All newly authorised dogs will be subject to a probationary period of three months, after which the authorisation for the remainder of the first year will be confirmed.

-- The number of authorized dogs belonging to any one key-holder or key holding household may not exceed two at any time.
+- The number of authorised dogs belonging to any one key-holder or key holding household may not exceed two at any time.

-- If an owner acquires a second dog in addition to an already authorized dog, the new dog may not be brought into the Garden until it has been interviewed, and authorized.
-Any key-holder who brings in an unauthorized dog will be asked to remove both it and any accompanying authorized dog and the Sub-Committee reserves the right to ban both dogs from the Garden on this or any subsequent occasion.
+- If an owner acquires a second dog in addition to an already authorised dog, the new dog may not be brought into the Garden until it has been authorised following waitlisting (if applicable) and interviewing.

-- On the loss or death or any authorized dog the authorization ceases and does not pass to any replacement dog in the same household.
+- On the loss or death of any authorized dog the authorisation ceases and does not pass to any replacement dog in the same household unless the replacement dog has satisfied the application criteria.
 A new application must be made for each dog.

-- If an authorized dog ceases to be brought into the Garden, the owner is asked to notify the Secretary to the Dog Owners Sub-Committee.
-As the number of dogs allowed to use the Garden is strictly limited, this will allow a dog on the waiting list to be interviewed and authorized.
+- If a dog owner no longer wishes to bring an authorised dog into the Garden, the owner is asked to notify WBM.
+As the number of dogs allowed to use the Garden is strictly limited, this will allow a dog on the waiting list to be interviewed and authorised.

 Rules for dog behaviour in the Garden

-- All dog mess must be picked up, bagged and the bag placed in the Dog Loo (next to the garden shed).
+- All dog mess must be picked up, bagged and the bag placed in a dog bin (there are bins outside the North and South Gates and also inside the Garden in the South-East corner next to the garden shed).

-- If the dog behaves in a way which alarms or harasses other Garden users (especially children and people sitting or lying on the grass) it must be put on a lead immediately.
-Please remember that dog behaviour which seems quite harmless to you may be frightening for people who are not used to dealing with animals.
+- If the dog behaves in a way which alarms or harasses other Garden users (especially children and people sitting or lying on the grass) it must be put on a leash immediately.

-- If the dog behaves in a way which threatens another dog present in the Garden or alarms the owner of another dog it must be put on a lead immediately.
+- If the dog behaves in a way which threatens another dog present in the Garden or alarms the owner of another dog it must be put on a leash immediately.

 - Dogs must be kept off the flowerbeds.
-Apart from damaging the plants, the gardeners have to clean up dog mess, and that is unpleasant for them.
+Apart from damaging the plants, the gardeners have to clean up dog mess, and that is time consuming and unpleasant for them and not a good use of the Garden budget.
 Additionally, there may be rats and foxes behind the shrubbery, which may bite a dog.

 - Dogs must be kept out of the sandpit.
 Dogs think of sand as a loo, and in turn the scent encourages other dogs.

 - Dogs must not be allowed to dig holes in the lawn or soil.
-They are dangerous to walkers and take time to refill and reseed.
+They are dangerous to walkers and take time (and expense) to refill and reseed.

-- Dogs may not be brought into the Garden by children under the age of 13.
+- Dogs must not be brought into the Garden by children under the age of 13.

 - The Committee establishes restrictions on the hours in which dogs may be brought into the Garden in the months from April to October in order to reduce disturbance to other Garden users and especially children: these are indicated on the Garden notice boards.